 These eight attributes provide a description of your character’s physical and mental characteristics.
 Is your character light on their feet?
 Hardy and wise?
 Attribute scores express these qualities – your character’s assets as well as weaknesses.

-At character creation, you select three attributes: primary, secondary and tertiary.
-Your primary attribute score is eight (8), and secondary attribute score is six (6).
-Your tertiary attribute score is four (4) and all your remaining attribute scores are two (2).
-(Character Creation)
+At character creation, you select three attributes: Primary, Secondary and Tertiary.
+Your Primary attribute score is eight (8), and Secondary attribute score is six (6).
+Your Tertiary attribute score is four (4) and all your remaining attribute scores are two (2).
+(See – Character Creation)

 |Attribute Score||Modifier||Attribute Score||Modifier|

 Attribute Modifiers.
 Each attribute also has a modifier derived from its respective score.
-Typically, attribute modifiers will range from one (1) to ten (10).
+Your typically attribute modifiers will range from one (1) to ten (10) or even higher.
 To determine an attribute modifier without consulting the table below, divide the attribute score by two and round down.

 Point Distribution.
 At character creation, you can gain twenty-eight (28) attribute points to spend on your starting attribute scores.
 All scores start at one (1) and no single score can succeed ten (10) before applying racial attribute bonuses.